bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

   $ cd [folder]
 ```

-"Make Directory": Makes a new folder in the directory you are currently in.
+"Make Directory": Makes a new folder in the directory we are currently in.
 ```bash
   $ mkdir [folder name]
 ```
-"Touch" will create a new file.
+"Touch": Creates a new file.
 ```bash
   $ touch [file]
 ```

-"Remove": permanently deletes a file.
+"Remove": Permanently deletes a file.
 (WARNING!
-This bypasses any "trashcan" or recycling can you may have and PERMANENTLY deletes the file) (also of note: This will not remove folders, we need a special command for that, that we will learn later.)
+This bypasses any "trashcan" or recycling you may have and PERMANENTLY deletes the file) (also of note: This will not remove folders, we need a special command for that, that we will learn later.)
 ```bash
   $ rm [file]
 ```

 ## Exercise

-In this exercise we will create a new folder titled: "LambdaSchool"
+In this exercise, we will create a new folder titled: "LambdaSchool"

-To get to your top level folder type:
+To get to your top level folder, type:

 ```bash
   cd ~
 ```

 and press enter.
-Once in your top level type:
+Once in your top level, type:

 ```bash
   mkdir LambdaSchool
 ```

 and press enter.
-Congratulations you have created a directory!
+Congratulations!
+You have created a directory!

 ## Github

-As mentioned before, Github is a central place to store, view, and download repositories, it is not synonymous with "git".
+As mentioned before, Github is a central place to store, view and download repositories; it is not synonymous with "git".
 You need to have a Github account in order to complete this exercise.

 ### Forking

-Github.com allows users to create their own copy of an repository (as long as it is public) and do whatever work you would like to that on under your own account.
+Github.com allows users to create their own copy of a repository (as long as it is public) and do whatever work you would like to under your own account.
 This is called "Forking".
-Essentially this will create a new branch of the repo, and at a future time you may be able to reincorporate("pull") the changes you have made to this branch with the master branch you forked from.
+Essentially, this will create a new branch of the repo, enabling you to later reincorporate("pull") the changes you made to this branch with the master branch you originally forked from.

-In order to fork a repo, you will visit the Github repo of your choosing (for this exercise we will be using [this](http://github.com/lambdaschool/precourse) repo).
-Anywhere within the repo you will see a "Fork" button in the upper right hand corner, click this.
-Github will take a moment and copy all of the data to your account and it is now available to you to work on.
+In order to fork a repo, you will visit the Github repo of your choosing (for this exercise, we will be using [this](http://github.com/lambdaschool/precourse) repo).
+Anywhere you go within the repo, you will see a "Fork" button in the upper right hand corner; click this.
+Github will take a moment and copy all the data to your account.
+It will then be available for you to work on.

 ### Cloning